hatonthecat/Hurl/content/courses/course2/index.md

 are about people articulating ideas that agree with Freire’s own interpretation of the system.
 This same level of certainty about class oppression is evident in the works of Antonio Gramsci, who also claimed to have a firm understanding of the causes and dynamics of oppression.
 Gramsci, however, has more faith in the liberating power of empowering education for all."
-Freuh, 2020
+Frueh, 2020

 "In the book, Freire calls traditional pedagogy the "banking model of education" because it treats the student as an empty vessel to be filled with knowledge, like a piggy bank.
 He argues that pedagogy should instead treat the learner as a co-creator of knowledge.[1]"